-A version of this article originally appeared on Amuse in April of 2018, but we're republishing it here today because obviously Djokovic won Wimbledon yesterday.
+This article originally appeared on VICE UK.
+A version of this article originally appeared on Amuse in April of 2018, but we're republishing it here today because obviously Djokovic won Wimbledon on the weekend.

 Even among elite athletes, Novak Djokovic is well-known for his devotion to eating clean.
 This might have something to do with the fact his initial rise to number one coincided with him going gluten-free, or that he's both published a diet book and opened a vegan restaurant, Eqvita, in Monaco.

 Last year, Amuse asked one of the mentally and physically fittest players on the ATP tour at the time to share five tips on upping your own wellbeing game.

 Check Your Diet

 "My gluten intolerance was discovered in 2010.
 Before that, I didn't even know what gluten was.
 I also removed the dairy products and refined sugar from my diet as well, which is maybe even more important than gluten.
 I think that's helped me not only to be a better tennis player throughout my career in the last seven years, but also a healthier person, an athlete that recovers faster.
 It worked for me.
 Obviously I'm not saying this is the way to go for everyone, but it's something that has been a very important, integral part of my career, of my life."